 How We Teach Literacy

-In Pelham, we use a balanced literacy approach to K-5 ELA instruction.
-This approach uses a workshop methodology.
-The workshop model provides explicit instruction with teacher modeling, followed by guided practice and an opportunity for independent practice.
-Teachers ongoing assessment of student learning allows for differentiation to support students in whole group, small group or individually.
-Our program includes:
+Literacy instruction in the Pelham Public Schools incorporates research-based practices, direct instruction and student exploration within a workshop model.
+The explicit instruction includes teacher modeling or demonstration, followed by guided practice and an opportunity for student work time.
+Ongoing assessment of student learning allows for instructional differentiation to support students in whole group, small group or individually.
+Our program incorporates:

-Reading Workshop: provides opportunities for independent reading, shared reading, guided reading and read aloud
+Reading Workshop: provides opportunities for direct instruction in phonics, phonological awareness, and reading strategies, student work time, shared reading, guided reading and read aloud.

-Writing Workshop: provides opportunities for independent writing, shared writing and interactive writing
+Writing Workshop: provides opportunities for direct instruction in authors' craft and style, student work time, shared writing and interactive writing.

-The goal is for all student is to develop the habits of lifelong readers and writers.
+The goal for all students is to develop strong foundational skills and the habits of lifelong readers and writers.